Estimating the electrical energy cost of performing arbitrary state preparation using qubits and qudits in integrated photonic circuits: Introduction

 \section{Introduction}

-Since 2001, when the seminal proposal of Knill, Laflamme, and Milburn \cite{Knill2001} was published, quantum information processing using photons in the discrete variable paradigm has moved from the optical table to photonic integrated circuits (PICs).
-This transition accelerated as high-quality lithography equipment and photonic foundry services became available and allowed an increase in device size, complexity and fabrication throughput\cite{Wang2020}.
+Since the seminal proposals of Knill, Laflamme, and Milburn in 2000~\cite{knill2000efficient,knill2000thresholds} and 2001~\cite{Knill2001}, discrete-variable photonic quantum information processing has progressed from table-top optical setups to scalable photonic integrated circuits (PICs).
+This transition accelerated as high-quality lithography equipment and photonic foundry services became available and allowed an increase in device size, complexity, and fabrication throughput \cite{Wang2020}.

-In the past decade, progress has been made in both gate- and measurement-based \cite{Raussendorf2001, briegel2009measurement} quantum devices for quantum information processing (QIP), quantum state preparation (QSP) and quantum simulation (QS) tasks \cite{matthews2009manipulation,shadbolt2012generating,shen2017deep,bogaerts2020programmable,humphreys2013quantum,amiri2023comparing}, albeit still at a small scale in comparison to the hundreds of qubits now available in other platforms.
-Similar progress has been made with devices which use continuous-variable and hybrid encodings \cite{madsen2022quantum,wang2018integrated} of quantum information.
+In the past decade, significant progress has been made in gate-based (GBQC) \cite{lemr2011preparation,lu2007demonstration,maring2024versatile}, measurement-based (MBQC) \cite{Raussendorf2001,nielsen2004optical,briegel2009measurement}, and more recently fusion-based quantum computing (FBQC) architectures \cite{rudolph2017optimistic,bartolucci2023fusion} for quantum devices for quantum information processing (QIP), quantum state preparation (QSP), and quantum simulation (QS) tasks \cite{matthews2009manipulation,shadbolt2012generating,shen2017deep,bogaerts2020programmable,humphreys2013quantum,amiri2023comparing}.
+Despite these advances, the scale remains relatively small compared to the hundreds of qubits now available on other platforms.
+Similar progress has been achieved with devices utilizing continuous-variable and hybrid encodings of quantum information \cite{madsen2022quantum, wang2018integrated}.

+Across all these approaches, scalability is ultimately constrained by the underlying programmable photonic hardware.
 At the core of quantum integrated photonic devices lie programmable Mach-Zehnder Interferometers (MZIs).
 By incorporating two phase modulators, a balanced MZI can act as a tunable beam splitter.
 This tunability, which is widely used in classical telecommunications, is not only important to allow for reconfigurable circuits, but also to compensate for fabrication imperfections.
-By concatenating two MZIs it is even possible to build an ideal tunable beam splitter \cite{Miller2015}, losses notwithstanding.
-Integrated arrays of interferometers are also being investigated for classical applications such as machine learning and signal processing, which has contributed to the development of tuning algorithms and the exploration of more complex architectures.
+By concatenating two MZIs it is even possible to build an ideal tunable beam splitter \cite{Miller2015}.
+Integrated arrays of interferometers are also being investigated for classical applications such as machine learning and signal processing \cite{shen2017deep,shastri2021photonics}, which has contributed to the development of tuning algorithms and the exploration of more complex architectures.